adsith/fantasypizza_backend/README.md

-# fantasypizza_backend_django
+# fantasypizza_backend
-Backend server for fantasypizza in Python using django
+Backend server for fantasypizza in Python using fastapi